 to make any new or different claim, such claim shall be made in writing and

-days (or 21 days in the case of an international arbitration) from the date of
+period of 14 days (or 21 days in the case of an international arbitration) from

 no new or different claim may be submitted except with the Arbitrator’s